Bhmerir/generating-README-file-by-NodeJS/README-for-i.md

 ---

-In order to install this application, use below command:
+In order to install this application, use below command :

 npm i